candicegjing/Phenotype_Prediction_Pipeline-1/README.md

 # KnowEnG's Phenotype Prediction Pipeline
-This is the Knowledge Regression for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Phenotype Prediction Pipeline that will be used to **infer** an 'omic'-drug association.
+This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Phenotype Prediction Pipeline.

-The user will need to do of the following in order for the system to learn how to **predict** the phenotype through regression:
- * User must submit an ‘omic’ spreadsheet with samples as columns and genes as rows.
- * User will also need to submit a phenotype value for each sample.

-This will allow one to:
- * Identify the best drug for a patient.

-Given an omic spreadsheet of a collection of genes as well as the supplied phenotype value, the user will need to choose one of these options:
+This pipeline **predicts" the relative importance of a set of genes associated with a given phenotype.

+This pipeline supports two regression models:

 | **Options**                                      | **Method**                           | **Parameters** |
 | ------------------------------------------------ | -------------------------------------| -------------- |